LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 	The log file is shown when the process finishes

 Depending on whether your query and selected output type generate a spatial or a tabular output, the output will be created and shown as follows:

 Spatial
-	If you are creating a **spatial** output layer, it may be split into point and polygon layers (as required) and will be added to the active map (or to a new map if no map is active) in a grouped layer.
+	If you are creating a **spatial** output layer, it may be split into point and polygon layers (if both geometry types are present in the output) and will be added to the active map (or to a new map if no map is active) in a grouped layer.
 Non-Spatial
 	If you are creating a **non-spatial** output file it will be added to the active map (only if a map is active), otherwise the file will be created but not added to ArcGIS Pro.

-An example of spatial and tabular outputs in ArcGIS Pro is shown in :numref:`figSpatialOutput` and :numref:`figTabularOutput`.
+An example of spatial and tabular outputs in ArcGIS Pro is shown in :numref:`figSpatialOutput`.

 .. _figSpatialOutput: